aws-samples/istio-on-eks/modules/03-network-resiliency/timeouts-retries-circuitbreaking/README.md

 ## Retries:

-To test the timeout functionality we will make the following changes:
+To test the retries functionality we will make the following changes:
 1. Add configuration for `retries` with `2` attempts to the `productcatalog` VirtualService
 2. Edit the `productcatalog` deployment to run a container that does nothing other